Project structure#

 prefix.

-This is the preferred way of naming directories and files inside the
+This is the preferred way of naming directories and files in the

 directory.